Galser/ptfe-prodmount-vc-cloud/README.md

 public_dns = ec2-18-184-220-142.eu-central-1.compute.amazonaws.com
 public_ip = 18.184.220.142
 ```
+  > One caveat.
+Sometimes DNS server of GoDaddy (usually second half of the day, maybe due to load) not replying fast enough to Let'sEcnrypt.
+There is no implmented automated solution for the problem in the current project, so, in case you htiing the time out with challenge/response for SSL certfiicate creation, just run terraform apply once more.

 - Please note that the successfull `apply` should create 3 files with SSL certificate information in local folder :
 ```bash
 # ls -l site*